calebgeniesse/calebgeniesse.github.io/index.md

 # Caleb Geniesse

-I am a graduate student in the [Biophysics Program](http://med.stanford.edu/biophysics.html) at [Stanford University](https://www.stanford.edu/) and a member of the [brain dynamics lab @ stanford](https://braindynamicslab.github.io).
+I am a graduate student in the [Biophysics Program](http://med.stanford.edu/biophysics.html) at [Stanford University](https://www.stanford.edu/).
 My research focuses on developing new computational methods for capturing and quantifying fluctuations in brain dynamics using ideas from machine learning and topological data analysis.

 <div class="more">
 	<a href="about-me/">more about me</a>